-The Definitive Guide to Brain Fog: Common Causes, Signs, and Symptoms
+The Definitive Guide to Brain Fog: Causes, Signs, & Symptoms

 What exactly is brain fog? "clouding of consciousness" - as it's medically called - is a condition where a person feels a mental decline or inability to think properly, as explained by a "foggy" feeling inside the head.